More Medications Facts

 Butalbital/APAP/Caffeine "pros" and "cons"

-• widely used for the treatment of migraine and tension-type headache 4
+• Widely used polypharmaceutical preparation for the treatment of migraine and tension-type headache 4

-• may be effective when other medications (vasoconstrictors, opioids, or nonsteroidal anti-inflammatory agents) are ineffective or cannot be used 7
+• Important efficient alternative when other medications (vasoconstrictors, opioids, or nonsteroidal anti-inflammatory agents) are ineffective or cannot be used 7

-• may have faster and more sustained analgesic effect than acetaminophen with codeine 8
+• Provides faster and more sustained analgesic effect than acetaminophen with codeine 8

-• potencial for tolerance (reduced response to a medication), psychological and physical dependence
+• Potencial for tolerance (reduced response to medication), psychological and physical dependence

 Mechanism of action